Design : BCXSY – Boaz Cohen & Sayaka Yamamoto (Israel /Netherlands – Japan)

 - Context of ceramics

 Yingge is an artistic town in Taiwan which is specialized in ceramics.
-Located in the Southwest of Taipei City, it belongs to the Taipei County.
+Located in the Southwest of Taipei, it belongs to the New Taipei City.
 Considered as Taiwan’s ceramic landmark, Yingge’s flame is renowned for more than two centuries.
 Since 2000, the Yingge Ceramics Museum is promoting both traditional and contemporary ceramics from pottery to porcelain, highlighting the history and modernity of the local artists and factories.
 Yingge is also famous worldwide thanks to its Taiwan Ceramics Biennale founded in 2004.